 20. What happens if the battery dies or you fly out of range while it’s in the air ?

 It’s very clever.
-Mostly, it will know about either in time, climb to 20 m, fly back to me, land and turn itself off.
+Mostly, it will know about either in time, climb to 120 ft, fly back to me, put down its landing gear, land and turn itself off.

 21. Where do I get one ?

 Any tech shop these days, or the internet.
 DJI have all but saturated the market, and their UAV’s have improved since my days with them, but they are still not immune to ‘flyaways’.
 Some competition to DJI is slowly making its way through and you should consider that competition.
 Yuneec are one company that DJI can’t kill, and they have tried ! ;) I’m going to place my trust in them and their superior customer service from now on, having been let down my multiple DJI products in the past, and found their customer service to be somewhere been unconcerned and entirely absent.
 Get on the multirotor forums, take your time, do your research, and make an informed choice about the UAV you get, and how you fly it so you remain safe and legal and aware of all the new laws concerning drones in the UK.
 Drone Registration is coming in Nov 2019.